 I hope this series of articles is useful to programmers and other information technology personnel who are new to this field by providing a quick and yet broad understanding necessary of the fundamentals before they attempt to build DICOM applications or participate in any DICOM-related initiatives.
 I have taken some liberties at simplifying some technical details for the newcomer.
 This is especially the case when I explain DICOM encoding as this is a difficult area to explain.
 Several a DICOM files that I use throughout my examples may be more than eight characters long.
 The standard stipulates the file identifiers (names) to be at most 8 characters long (either uppercase alphabetic characters and numbers only) However, I deviate from this at the beginning of my tutorials intentionally to keep these details from distracting the learner.
 I hope you will forgive me for these small liberties in light of my main intention here which is to explain details regarding the standard by relating it to things that the readers are already comfortable with.
 Also, a quick disclaimer that I do not serve on the DICOM standards committee.
 So, you should to refer to the standard itself and its latest recommendations before starting any project involving this standard.

-Also, I use a freely available and powerful DICOM toolkit called PixelMed Java DICOM Library to illustrate several DICOM-related concepts that I cover in my tutorials.
-Although I like this implementation, you should be aware that there are a number of other toolkits (such as dcm4che and Fellow Oak which are as good if not better in some respects) in the market.
+I will use Java language-based examples through this entire tutorial series as the language is easy to read for programmers coming from a variety of backgrounds including C, C#, Python,etc. I use a freely available and powerful DICOM toolkit called PixelMed Java DICOM Library.
+Although I like this implementation as it is easy to get started, you should be aware that there are a number of other toolkits (such as dcm4che, DicomObjects and DCMTK which are as good if not better in some respects) in the market.
 You should be able to follow along easily with any other toolkit (open source or otherwise) if you wish to do so as many of the DICOM-related concepts I explain in my tutorials are implemented by these toolkits in some form or the other.
-I chose this toolkit because it is a standalone toolkit and is therefore easy to install and illustrate many concepts through succinct code examples.
-But please note that the use of the PixelMed DICOM toolkit in this tutorial series does not in anyway imply my official endorsement of it for implementing DICOM-related functionality in your production application.
+I chose this toolkit because it is more or less standalone and is therefore easy to install and illustrate many concepts through succinct code examples.
+Looking at the source code of this toolkit, one does notice it is a bit dated in terms of programming practices and object-orientation and reflects the time at which this was written.
+But the author(s) have done a tremendous job in providing the breadth of DICOM-related features within it.
+Please also note that the use of the PixelMed DICOM toolkit in this tutorial series does not in anyway imply my official endorsement of it for implementing DICOM-related functionality in your production application.
 Every situation is unique, and only you are in the best position to decide what is best for you and your end users.
-This is also not meant to be a tutorial on the PixelMed toolkit as my focus is simply to tie DICOM concepts to things any programmer should be able to relate to.
-So, if your goal is to learn how to use the PixelMed library, I would encourage you to visit the PixelMed website or check out its discussion forum page for details.

 If you have any questions or comments regarding these articles/tutorials, please feel free to send me an email.
 Please note that I may not get back to you right away due to work and other commitments.